fonoster/fonoster/mods/streams/README.md

 Connecting to the AudioSocket server using ARI with the `externalMedia` endpoint is also possible.
 You must ensure you set the transport to `TCP` the UUID in the data field.

 > Currently, the payload towards Asterisk is limited to signed linear, 16-bit, 8kHz, mono PCM (little-endian).
 However, the payload from Asterisk can be changed with the `format` parameter when using ARI.
+Please see the [AudioSocket Server](https://github.com/silentindark/audiosocket_server) implementation, for interesting notes about AudioSocket.

 Once Asterisk is configured, you can use the `AudioSocket` class to create a server that listens for connections.
 Here is an example of how to use the `AudioSocket` class: